Digital-Preservation-Finland/siptools-workshop-2019/test-set4.rst

 7 - Digitally sign the METS document::

-	sign-mets --workspace ./workspace ../../dpres-siptools/tests/data/rsa-keys.crt
+	sign-mets --workspace ./workspace ../cert/rsa-keys.crt

 8 - Compress the workspace contents to a SIP archive in tar format::

-	compress --tar_filename sip.tar ./workspace
+	compress --tar_filename test-set4.tar ./workspace

 Evaluation
 ----------

 List the contents of the tar archive::

-	tar -tvf workspace/sip.tar
+	tar -tvf workspace/test-set4.tar

 View the created METS document::

 	gedit workspace/mets.xml

-Look at the METS root element attributes, the CONTRACTID, the OBJID.
-Take a look at the metsHdr containing information about the creating organization.
-The METS structural map is at the end of the document, look at the described structure.
+|

-Take closer look at the created structural map and how it represents the hierarchical structure of the EAD3 metadata.
-Also look at the created ADDML metadata and how it describes the CSV file's internal structure.
+| Look at the structural map (``structMap``) at the end of the METS document and compare it to the descriptive metadata (``dmdSec``) at the beginning of the file.
+How well is the structural information from the EAD3 descriptive metadata translated to the structural map?
+|
+| Does the CSV file have a link to the mandatory ADDML metadata that was created with the ``create-addml`` script?
+|
+|

 Finally, clean up the workspace::